The Injustice of Place

 This history and its reverberations are facts, these acclaimed and engaged public scholars argue, that must shape a new War on Poverty, 60 years after LBJ’s unfinished first one.

-Forthcoming from Mariner Books
+Published by Mariner Books

 Praise for The Injustice of Place

-A powerful, alarming portrayal of how poverty remains entrenched in unfairly forgotten places across America. — Kirkus Reviews (starred review)
+A powerful, alarming portrayal of how poverty remains entrenched in unfairly forgotten places across America. —Kirkus Reviews (starred review)

-This book challenges and enrages, humbles and indicts—and forces you to see American poverty in a whole new light. — Matthew Desmond, Pulitzer Prize–winning author of Evicted and Poverty, by America
+Three of the nation’s top poverty scholars deliver a profound inquiry into the most disadvantaged communities in America.
+Combining historical and statistical analysis with on-the-ground interviewing, the authors present novel and provocative arguments for many social ills that plague these regions.
+This book challenges and enrages, humbles and indicts—and forces you to see American poverty in a whole new light. — Matthew Desmond, Pulitzer Prize-winning author of Evicted and Poverty, by America

 There is no book on poverty in America quite like this one.
 Original reporting and rigorous data analysis reveal a living history of injustice maintained through corruption, resource extraction, and violence; but the book doesn’t leave us there.
 We meet everyday people who, even in the face of backlash from the economic and political elite, try to bring about change.
-Incisive, surprising, enraging, and hopeful, The Injustice of Place is the book on poverty we’ve needed all along. — Reuben Jonathan Miller, author of Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration
+Incisive, surprising, enraging, and hopeful, The Injustice of Place is the book on poverty we’ve needed all along. — Reuben Jonathan Miller, 2022 MacArthur Fellow and author of Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration